pran-7-5/eco_style/README.md

 State = uttara-khand (English = North-land)
 District - Garhwal himalaya

-If you haven't smoked h,a,s,h here in the snow fall you are missing out.
+If you haven't smoked hash here in the snow fall you are missing out.
-By the way, you have to buy h,a,s,h from Dehradun after landing at the airport, not in the airport.
+By the way, you have to buy hash from Dehradun after landing at the airport, not in the airport.
 Just kidding, don't go there, you can't handle it, stay at dehradun.
 Or go to Kathmandu, Everest base camp, don't go after base camp too dangerous.

 Why were David Gilmour, Steve Jobs, and the Beatles here?